crisperdue/prooftoys-site/content/booleans.md

 So if a variable appears more than once in a true statement, we know the statement will be true as long as each occurrence is assigned the same value.
-Since an expression with the same inputs always gives the same result, substituting an expression for <i>every occurrence</i> of a variable in a true statement gives another true statement.
+Since an expression with the same inputs always gives the same result, substituting an expression for *every occurrence* of a variable in a true statement gives another true statement.

-In a true statement, if we systematically replace every occurrence of a variable with an expression (the same expression everywhere), the result of this <i>substitution</i> is another true statement, because the expression has the same value everywhere it appears.
+In a true statement, if we systematically replace every occurrence of a variable with an expression (the same expression everywhere), the result of this *substitution* is another true statement, because the expression has the same value everywhere it appears.

 The simple tautology <s>a &rArr; a</s> is a true statement,